 Checking the Moving AverageYou can check to see the moment a stock dips below the 200-day MA for PAYC on the Pivot Points tab on www.CMLviz.com.

-Back-testing More Time Periods in Paycom Software IncNow we can look at just the last year as well:
+Back-testing More Time Periods in Paycom Software IncNow we can look at just the last year of backtested option trading as well:

 You should read the Characteristics and Risks of Standardized Options.